George W. Bush On ‘Ellen’: New Interview Shows Americans Embracing Bush

 Bush has said that he didn’t have the best of relationships with Putin and said that whoever is president will discover that the Russian president will just keep pushing until he is stood up to, in a remark which may or may not have been aimed at Donald Trump.

-Did you watch George W. Bush speaking with Ellen on The Ellen DeGeneres Show and what do you think of the former president now?
+Did you watch George W. Bush speaking with Ellen on The Ellen DeGeneres Show, and what do you think of the former president now?

 [Featured Image by Justin Sullivan/Getty Images]